 Kayak Challenge 2016

 Join us in support of the Abaco Cancer Society and Friends of the Environment for Abaco’s fifth annual Kayak Challenge on November 14th at Pete’s Pub in Little Harbour.
 Any craft you can paddle will be welcome, from kayaks and paddle boards to canoes – just no engines!
-There will be 3 courses to choose from: 5 miles, 8 miles, or 13 miles that will take paddlers into and through the scenic Bight of Old Robinson, part of the proposed East Abaco Creeks National Park.
+There will be 3 courses to choose from: 5 miles, 8 miles, or 13 miles that will take paddlers into and through the scenic Bight of Old Robinson, part of the newly established East Abaco Creeks National Park.
 Paddlers will be welcomed back with a beach party at Pete’s Pub.